 This section presents the architecture of the integration solution.
 An overview of the architecture is provided below:

+Figure 1.
+Integration of the EGI Federated Cloud into the D4Science Infrastructure

 The architecture highlights a number of integration-specific components and their interaction among them as well as with existing components, either belonging to the D4Science infrastructure or to the EGI infrastructure.
 All of them are shortly described hereafter:

-Cloud Libraries are third-party software providing language-specific APIs and data model to easily interact with clouds from within applications.
+Cloud Libraries are third-party software providing language-specific APIs and data model to easily interact with clouds from within applications (Jocci and JClouds in Figure 1).
 Although they usually support a number of different clouds and cloud standards, there's no universal coverage for any of them; nor is the API and data model they expose uniform across libraries.

-Connectors are built on top of cloud libraries in order to abstract the specifics of their APIs and data models and expose a uniform interface to the upper layers.
+Connectors are built on top of cloud libraries in order to abstract the specifics of their APIs and data models and expose a uniform interface to the upper layers (Fedcloud and Amazon connections in Figure 1).
 Connectors do not interact with any other service nor are expected to persist any information.

 The Federated Hosting Node Manager (FHNM) is the core part of the integration and is the place where all the business logic resides.
 It's the gateway for all the operations related to the management of external cloud infrastructures, via the most-appropriate connector/library; it manages connectors to the available clouds; it gathers accounting and status data and publishes them to the specific D4Science services.